10 Best Safari Hats For The Bush

 We love the Scala All-Season Crushable Hat.
 It’s made of wool felt and is an all-around great-looking olive green stylish safari hat.
 The style is similar to a fedora with a very Western vibe.
 It looks great, and the price point isn’t bad, either.

-The best part about it is that for such a good-looking hat the material still allows you to crush the hat to fit inside your luggage.
+The best part about it is that for such a good-looking hat, the material still allows you to crush the hat to fit inside your luggage.
 Because no one likes to have to wear their hat home on a 15-hour flight.
 Once you take it out of your luggage, it snaps right back into shape!

-Shop For Scala All-Season Crushable Hat
+Scala All-Season Crushable Hat

 Panama Jack Safari Hat ($39)